Where? There. Back to 1977.

 I didn’t fully comprehend what was happening: counting down the days to moving out of the home I grew up in (mostly, since age 10), with minor stops back home for holidays and a Summer or two.

 There’s a lot wrapped up in there.
-It’s much more than just a physical move from one place to another, it’s also transitioning every detail of your everyday life: the space you sleep in, the hallways you walk, the outdoors you walk, the people you see every day, the things you do with your time, the choices you have in front of you every second of every day.
+It’s much more than just a physical move from one place to another, it’s also transitioning every detail of your everyday life: the space you sleep in, the hallways and outdoor spaces you walk, the people you meet, the things you do with your time, the choices you have in front of you every second of every day.

 I loved it.
 The freedom, much more than the college experience, at least that first year.
 Later on the college experience caught up with the freedom side of it.